Cities wracked by opioids close to getting $26B settlement

 “It makes you feel like somebody's peeling your skin off,” she recalled in her small office, decorated with posters with sayings like “be kind” and “stay humble.”

 Muilenburg finally got treatment but then “drug jumped” to alcohol and methamphetamine.
-She wound up losing her job in a car dealership, lost her husband (they have since reunited), was in and out of jail and found herself living on the street.
+She wound up losing her job at a car dealership and splitting with her husband, though they have since reunited.
+She was in and out of jail and found herself living on the street.

 “My being homeless was one of the things that led me to wanting to change my life,” Muilenburg said.